 Yes, Japanese people don’t usually tip.
-In western cultures, it’s a standard gesture to show apperception for a service.
+In western cultures, it’s a standard gesture to show appreciation for service.
 In Japan, it’s not expected.

-The Japnases culture believes people should take pride in their work, no matter what profession, therefore a good service should always be provided, with or without tips.
+The Japanese culture believes people should take pride in their work, no matter what profession; therefore, a good service should always be provided, with or without tips.

 Shoes at the Genkan – Very Important!